Chemical Oxygen Demand Determination Procedure | Determination COD of Wastewater

 Fatty acids, straight-chain aliphatic compounds, chlorides, nitrates, and iron are the main interfering radicals.

-The interference caused by chlorides can be eliminated by the addition of HgSO4 to the sample prior to the addition of other reagents.
+The interference caused by chlorides can be eliminated by the addition of HgSO4 to the sample before the addition of other reagents.
 About 0.4g of HgSOis adequate to complex 40mg Chloride ions in the form of poorly ionized HgCl2.
 Addition of Ag2SO4 to conc.
 H2SO4 as a catalyst stimulates the oxidation of straight-chain aliphatic and aromatic compounds.

 NO2 exerts a COD of 1.14 mg/mg NO2.
 Sulphuric acid in the amount of 10 mg/mg NO2 may be added to the K2Cr2O7 solution to avoid interference caused by NO2.